-1 - The level presented represents the 90th percentile of the 20 sites tested.
+- 1 The level presented represents the 90^{th} percentile of the 20 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 20 samples were collected at your water system and the 90th percentile value was 3.0 ppb the highest value was 8.0 ppb, the second highest was 5.0 ppb.
+The 90^{th} percentile is equal to or greater than 90% of the copper values detected at your water system.
+In this case, 20 samples were collected at your water system and the 90^{th} percentile value was 0.0845.
+The action level for copper was not exceeded at any of the sites tested. - 2 The level presented represents the 90^{th} percentile of the 20 samples collected.
+The action level for lead did not exceed at any of the 20 sites tested.